 1. Create content that is customer-focused

-2. Tailor your audience for high impact content
+2. Tailor your audience for high-impact content

-To take these ideas a step further, Blackbough Swim actually used their Tropical Soul Circle loyalty program (powered by Smile) to target ads to their program members!
+To take these ideas a step further, Blackbough Swim used their Tropical Soul Circle loyalty program (powered by Smile) to target ads to their program members!
 Not only are their members all customers, but they are a loyal part of the Blackbough brand community.
-Targeting their already loyal members helped them increase link clicks by 104%, adding to the multiplying power of rewards and a great advertising strategy and making it retention, not only acquisition, focused.
+Targeting their already dedicated members helped them increase link clicks by 104%, adding to the multiplying power of rewards and a great advertising strategy and making it retention, not only acquisition, focused.

 3. Make your CTA and landing page add even more value

-Adding value to your total shopping experience with a value-adding CTA will show customers that you’re invested in more than just a sale.
+Adding value to your shopping experience with a value-adding CTA will show customers that you’re invested in more than just a sale.

 4. Maximizing your ROAS starts long before you draft your ads